 - Not have already been approved for 12 months of OPT at your current degree level

-- After you finish your studies (Post-Completion OPT), or
+- Post-Completion OPT: After you finish your studies

 Plan on three to four months:

-3. The OISS will contact you to come to the OISS to pick up the application once it is complete.
+- The OISS will recommend OPT in SEVIS and provide you with a new I-20.
+The OISS will contact you to come to the office to pick up the application once it is complete.
+Please allow 5 business days.

 Travel before program completion is the same as usual.